 UGH.
 I’m dying over them and I don’t know if I’ve ever met a cookie so perfect…

-….the only way they MIGHT be better is if we browned the vegan butter like in the brown butter oatmeal cookies.
+….the only way they MIGHT be better is if we added some banana like my banana oatmeal cookies.

 But, really? you don’t need to because these cookies already have everything going for them.

 Cookies!!
 I’m all about cookies, and you probably are too, because seriously- who isn’t?!
 If you or someone in your family follows a vegan diet, you might be on the hunt for a chewy, delicious cookie recipe that is also vegan friendly.
 Well, friends, this vegan oatmeal chocolate chip cookie recipe is the one for you!
 These cookies are seriously chewy, perfectly sweet, easy to make, AND contain no animal products at all.
 If you liked my almond flour oatmeal cookies and my vegan gluten free no bake cookies, you are SURE to enjoy a batch of these!

 When you’re raiding your pantry to collect all you will need to make some vegan oatmeal chocolate chip cookies, you might find you already have a lot of the items that this recipe calls for.
 It uses simple baking ingredients and leaves out the dairy and eggs.
 Here’s what you’ll need to get started on these cookies:

 - All Purpose Flour of GF 1:1 Flour if you want a gluten free chocolate chip cookie recipe

 - Baking Soda